 Today, the importance of a companion dog is finding new meaning as many people are finding immense comfort from the presence of their pets which allows them to feel empowered to take back control of their lives.

-Also called emotional support dogs, companion dogs function as constant partners in the daily lives of those who find themselves suffering from anxiety or emotional distress on their own.
+Also called emotional support dogs (ESDs), companion dogs function as constant partners in the daily lives of those who find themselves suffering from anxiety or emotional distress on their own.
 Companion dogs can help anxiety sufferers gain a sense of freedom and independence which allows them to take on their daily lives with a sense of security and wellbeing.
-With the presence of a companion dog, many owners feel calmed in situations that might otherwise paralyze them with anxiety or depression.
+With the presence of a companion dog, many owners feel calm in situations that might otherwise paralyze them with anxiety or depression.

 Who Needs Companion Dogs?